Hilmar Kopper

-Hilmar Kopper (13 March 1935 – 11 November 2021) was a German banker and former chairman of the Board of Deutsche Bank (1989–1997).
+Hilmar Kopper (13 March 1935 – 11 November 2021) was a German banker, and former chairman of the Board of Deutsche Bank (1989–1997).

 Life and career

-Kopper was born in Osłonino (Poland), the second of four children of a Mennonite family.
+Kopper was born in Osłonino in the Pomeranian Voivodeship of (Poland), the second of four children of a Mennonite family.
 His family was expelled after World War II.

 As the family could afford academic education only for one child, Kopper's elder brother, he became a trainee at Deutsche Bank in 1954, at a regional branch named Rheinisch-Westfälische Bank in Köln-Mülheim.
 He would spend his whole career at the bank.
 He was sent to the J. Henry Schroder Banking Corp. in New York City, and then worked in Deutsche Bank's department for foreign affairs (Auslandsabteilung in Düsseldorf.
 In 1972, he became a member of the board of the Deutsch-Asiatische Bank AG (German-Asian Bank).
 He was promoted to General Representative (Generalbevollmächtigter) in 1972, and became a board member in 1977.